 House parties can create some of the best memories.
 House parties can also though create wars with neighbours, destroy friendships and as well destroy your home.
-So, to achieve the former without realising the later, here are five essentials to throwing a killer house party.
+So, to achieve the former without realising the latter, here are five essentials to throwing a killer house party.

 So, give your neighbours notice if you want to avoid potentially being served yours by heading over a fortnight before the party to warn those living nearest that you will be having people over.
-Then, even if your neighbours end up hammering on your door, you can say you gave them fair warning, and request the same respect in return.
+Then, even if your neighbours end up hammering on your door, you can say you gave them a fair warning, and request the same respect in return.

 No party is a party at all without party people.
 So, to avoid the embarrassment of no-shows, make sure to set a date well in advance.
-As well as providing you with ample time to prepare for your party, setting the date and so sending out invites well ahead of the night will give your would-be-guests time to find babysitters, book the day after off work and otherwise clear their calendars.
+As well as providing you with ample time to prepare for your party, setting the date and so sending out invites well ahead of the night will give your would-be guests time to find babysitters, book the day after off work and otherwise clear their calendars.
 Hence, planning ahead when it comes to invites and people is the best way to ensure a good turnout.

-Neighbours sorted, date set andguests invited, there is no excuse not to go all out when getting your music together.
-So, instead of simply docking that ipod loaded with your favourite playlists and relying on your own humble speakers to do the rest, consider hiring an ipod or laptop party package such as that supplied by the likes of London Speaker Hire.
+Neighbours sorted, date set and guests invited, there is no excuse not to go all out when getting your music together.
+So, instead of simply docking that iPod loaded with your favourite playlists and relying on your own humble speakers to do the rest, consider hiring an iPod or laptop party package such as that supplied by the likes of London Speaker Hire.

 One of the first house party essentials to be thought of, budgeted for and sorted is almost always the ‘refreshments’.
 So, you might well figure you have this in hand.
-After all, you’ve a crate (or five) of beer, red wine, white wine and a whole assortment of standard spirits with the odd obscure option or cocktail must-haves thrown in, right?
+After all, you have a crate (or five) of beer, red wine, white wine and a whole assortment of standard spirits with the odd obscure option or cocktail must-haves thrown in, right?
 Plus, you’re expecting a fair amount of those turning up to do so with alcoholic offerings.
-But then what is they don’t?
+But then what if they don’t?

-Sure, it is polite houseparty etiquette to bring a bottle along, but just in case, avoid that mad dash out to the shops by keeping the number of the 24 Hour Off Licence & Booze Delivery handy.
+Sure, it is polite house party etiquette to bring a bottle along, but just in case, avoid that mad dash out to the shops by keeping the number of the 24-Hour Off Licence & Booze Delivery handy.

 …And here is how: